 I am back on campus after the break of Intersession.
-It is the one awkwardly placed vacation each year where the well-to-do students go skiing with their families, the kids from the eastern seaboard go home, and everyone else takes a jumble of classes about random topics that are provided by the student government’s Wintersession program.
+It is the one awkwardly placed vacation each year where the well-to-do students go skiing with their families, the kids from the eastern seaboard go home, and everyone else is stuck in a purgatory where they take a jumble of classes about random topics that are provided by the student government’s Wintersession program.

 The college calendar runs by semester, so the campus feels the same as it did back in September.
 Clubs are trying to recruit new members, pick-ups are loudly abducting students in the middle of the night, and acapella groups are out singing.
 There is one primary difference though.

 Throughout the fall semester, the eating clubs were courting sophomores in the hopes of attracting them to apply.
 They offer a number of open house events where students can go in to try the food for free (I intend to take full advantage of these) and meet club members.
 When everyone returns from Intersession, Bicker Week begins.
 During this time, sophomores select which eating clubs that they want to join through a convoluted online system.
 From what I understand, it goes like this: